thormeier/breadcrumb-bundle/README.md

 ### Dynamic routes

-If you happen to have dynamic routes or dynamic translations that you need in your breadcrumbs, you can set parameters for both directly on the `Breadcrumb` object, for instance:
+If you happen to have dynamic routes or dynamic translations that you need in your breadcrumbs, they can be defined like so:

+    # routing yml

+    acme_demo_product_detail:
+        path: /products/{id}
+        options:
+            breadcrumb:
+                label: 'Produkt: %%name%%'
+                parent_route: acme_demo_catalogue

+**Notice the double `%` to escape the parameter in the label.
+This needs to be done, because `routing.yml` is being parsed by the Symfony container and recognizes constructs, such as `%name%` as a container parameter and tries to inject those.
+The double-`%` escapes it, the template is handling the rest.**

+You can then set parameters for both directly on the `Breadcrumb` object, for instance:

     <?php
     // MyController